xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

             High channel count PDM interface

-The left most task samples 8 microphones, and filters the data to provide eight 384 KHz data streams, split in two bundles of four channels.
+The left most task samples 8 microphones, and filters the data to provide up to eight 384 KHz data streams, split in two bundles of four channels.
 Two processing threads each process four channels.
 The processing thread decimates the signal to a user chosen sample rate (one of 48, 24, 16, 12,